Lloyd v Google: Supreme Court unanimously rejects representative action

 Lloyd v Google is undoubtedly another favourable decision for organisations.
 Clarity that loss of control of data does not confer an automatic right to compensation without the need to prove damage is a huge relief.
 Claimants are ring-fenced to those who suffered damage and there are clear challenges for them to overcome to succeed in data breach claims.
 We will continue to monitor the wider ramifications of this decision and whether it stifles data breach claims or instead causes a shift in claimants’ approach to them.

-Quality Risk Lead - Corporate and Sector Risks
+Technical Director - Corporate & Sector Risks

 The service you deliver is integral to the success of your business.
 With the right technology, we can help you to heighten your customer experience, improve underwriting performance, and streamline processes.